ember-learn/ember-blog/source/2019-09-13-the-ember-times-issue-115.md

 <SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹
 Meet `@model` for route templates 🆕,
-Share your thoughts on Apple Music being an Ember app 🍎, A designer's & developer's story transitioning to Ember ⚛️➡️🐹,
+Share your thoughts on Apple Music being an Ember app 🍎, A designer's & developer's story of transitioning to Ember ⚛️➡️🐹,
 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>

 ---